 Rise Up took me to Bagong Silang, a poor neighborhood on the outskirts of Manila, which they have been supporting.
 The community was reeling over two massacres that had taken the lives of 11 people since Christmas, including three children and a pregnant woman.
 On the day I visited, they were having the wake and funeral for a 15-year-old and two 16-year-olds who were killed by unknown gunmen on the evening of Dec.
 28 as they gathered for a party.

 Rise Up is sheltering one other person who was shot twice that night but managed to escape after playing dead until the shooters left.

-Friends and classmates who were close to the dead held each other and wept as they marched alongside the hearses, which were carrying the victims playing their favorite music, with signs saying “Stop killing the poor” and “Rehabilitation not liquidation.”
+Friends and classmates who were close to the dead held each other and wept as they marched alongside the hearses—which were carrying the victims and playing their favorite music—with signs saying “Stop killing the poor” and “Rehabilitation not liquidation.”
 The church was packed and full of emotion for the funeral, which Rise Up helped arrange.
 Father Benjamin E. Alforque—a Catholic priest who was a political prisoner under Marcos—denounced the drug war in his homily and called for justice for these children.

 The heartrending day ended with another march to a dusty, congested, concrete cemetery to bury the dead, but the work of the growing Rise Up network to end these senseless killings appears to be just beginning.

 Duterte has received widespread international criticism for his off-the-cuff vulgar and offensive comments, which are often far worse than anything uttered by Trump.
 During the campaign, in a country where more than 80 percent of the people are Catholic, he called Pope Francis a “son of a whore,” infamously “joked” that he wished he had been the first to rape an Australian missionary who was gang raped and killed, and admitted to having personally shot and killed people himself.